Sweltering heat strikes US East Coast, Deep South

 “People could suffer heat exhaustion and heat stroke if they’re outdoors for a significant amount of time,” Gingrich said.
 “You don’t want to be outdoors in the hottest part of the day.”

 Cooling centers sprung up across swaths of the country to provide relief from the stifling heat and high humidities.

-The Salvation Army opened up eight of its facilities in New York City to shelter people seeking escape from the heat.
+At a community center run by the Salvation Army in Brooklyn — one of eight of the organization’s facilities opened up across New York City — it was so hot that not a soul was milling about outside, said Capt.
+Jack Tripari, the chaplain at the facility in a working class neighborhood.

+“We are trying to supply them with water and a nice cool place,” he said.

 This summer is shaping up to be one of the hottest on record — not just in the United States but across Europe and other parts of the globe.